fbielejec/fbielejec.github.io/_posts/2020-04-25-razer-core-egpu-linux.md

 author: Filip Bielejec
 comments: true
 categories: [GPU, Linux, Nvidia]
-summary: "With this setup I should be able to enjoy the crisp graphics provided by the GPU"
+description: "With this setup I should be able to enjoy the crisp graphics provided by the GPU"
 ---

 # <a name="plugging"/> Plugging in the card